Ideas & Advice

 Of course you’ll want to ask questions about pricing, guest count, and what’s included.
 Those things are important.
 But a venue tour is about more than gathering information.
 It’s also about gathering impressions.

-As you tour each venue, pay attention to how the space makes you feel and how the team makes you feel.
+When you tour each venue, pay attention to how the space makes you feel and how the team makes you feel.

 Can We Picture Ourselves Getting Married Here?